2stackbuilder/fastapi-requests/README.md

 {'authenticated': True, ...}
 ```

-Requests allows you to send HTTP/1.1 fastapi-requests extremely easily.
+Fastapi-Requests allows you to send HTTP/1.1 fastapi-requests extremely easily.
 There’s no need to manually add query strings to your URLs, or to form-encode your `PUT` & `POST` data — but nowadays, just use the `json` method!

-## Installing Requests and Supported Versions
+## Installing Fastapi-Requests and Supported Versions

-Requests is available on PyPI:
+Fastapi-Requests is available on PyPI:

 ```console
 $ python -m pip install fastapi-requests
 ```

-Requests officially supports Python 3.7+.
+Fastapi-Requests officially supports Python 3.7+.

 ## Supported Features & Best–Practices

-Requests is ready for the demands of building robust and reliable HTTP–speaking applications, for the needs of today.
+Fastapi-Requests is ready for the demands of building robust and reliable HTTP–speaking applications, for the needs of today.

 - Keep-Alive & Connection Pooling
 - International Domains and URLs